Important regional and international differences in populations, in respect of age, sex, occupation, social class, ethnicity and other characteristics

 International differences in life expectancy[3]

-Figure 1 gives comparative HALE at birth for selected countries.
 Stark inequalities are evident.
-While Japan had the highest HALE, with an average of 75 years, Sierra Leone had an average HALE of just 28.55 years.
-In general HALE figures are highest in countries in the northern hemisphere and lowest in war-torn countries of sub-Saharan Africa.
+While Japan had the highest Life expectancy at birth (LEB), with an average of 84 years, Sierra Leone had an average of just 46 years.
+In general LEB figures are highest in Canada, Western Europe, Australasia and Japan and lowest in sub-Saharan Africa.
 Within all of these countries there are also internal disparities between rich and poor.

 International differences in life expectancy over time3